-www.grs.de is an website of Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) gGmbH.
-Further information about us can be found in our Legal Notice.
+www.grs.de is a service of Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) gGmbH.
+You can find more information about us in our legal notice.

-GRS takes the protection of personal data very seriously and collects this data sparingly and only where it is necessary for the user-friendly provision of our information services.
-We want you to know when we store which data and how we use it.
-As a company under private law, we are subject to the provisions of the European General Data Protection Regulation (GDPR), the Federal Data Protection Act (BDSG) and the Telemedia Act (TMG).
-We have taken technical and organisational measures to ensure that the data protection regulations are observed both by us and by external service providers.
+GRS takes the protection of personal data seriously and collects this data sparingly and only where it is necessary for the user-friendly provision of our information services.
+As a company under private law, we are subject to the provisions of the European General Data Protection Regulation (GDPR), the Telecommunications Telemedia Data Protection Act (TTDSG) and the Federal Data Protection Act (BDSG).
+We have taken technical and organisational measures to ensure that the regulations on data protection are observed both by us and by external service providers.

-In order to better adapt our websites and apps to your needs and to ensure the security of our information technology systems, personal data such as your IP address are collected and processed in various ways - in particular through cookies, social media plug-ins, server log files, and the integration of third-party media (Youtube, Twitter, etc.) in our website.
+In order to better adapt our websites and apps to your needs and to protect our technical systems, personal data is collected and processed to the extent necessary for this and in various ways - in particular through technically necessary cookies, server log files, and the integration of third-party media.

 Gesellschaft für Anlagen- und Reaktorsicherheit (GRS) gGmbH